Diabetic life: A Journey Through the Highs, Lows, and Everything in Between

 Like many things in this life, success in the diabetes treatment world is not a smooth and easy process.
 It can be an arduous one.
 Some people are lucky enough to have a treatable disease and manageable by standard medical means — even if they don’t see their symptoms as an immediate life-threatening concern.
 Others, however, have to deal with the complications of diabetes, such as insulin dependency and other metabolic issues.

 Recently, diabetics are trying new forms (beside insulin and medication) to help with their diabetes.
 Many diabetics are testing their luck with insulin plants.
-The insulin plant (also known as costusigneusnak) is related to plants in the ginger family and has shown evidence of possibly helping treat diabetes.
+The insulin plant (also known as costusigneusnak) is related to plants in the ginger family and has shown evidence of possibly helping treat diabetic life.

 And then some have more severe conditions such as Type 1 diabetes which is characterized by unpredictable fluctuations in blood sugar levels that can lead to seizures, coma, or even death.